DavidMacDonald11/Sea-Compiler-Legacy/README.md

 # Compiler Functionality
 This program includes a versatile Sea compiler, as well as language documentation.
-The compiler can run the Sea configurator (similar to C's preprocessor) or configure and transpile Sea to C.
+The compiler can transpile Sea to C.
 From there, the program can automatically use `gcc` to compile, assemble, and or link.
 You may also provide your own script to compile the generated C files if you wish.